 I love the idea of Bento Box lunches, and since she doesn’t do many sandwiches, it seems like the perfect plan.
 A variety of meats, fruits, and veggies with occasional yogurt, cookies, chips, etc.

-If you need some meal planning assistance, I’ve used the My Family Meal Planner, which now offers the My Lunchbox Meal Planner.
+If you need some meal planning assistance, I’ve used the My Family Meal Planner (which is no longer in print).
+They also used to offer the My Lunchbox Meal Planner.

 Plan outfits the night before school.